KorAP/Krill/Readme.md

 [Maven](https://maven.apache.org/).
 Further dependencies are resolved using Maven.

 ## Setup

+To fetch the latest version of Krill ...

   $ git clone https://github.com/KorAP/Krill
   $ cd Krill

-To run the test suite, type in ...
+To run the test suite ...

   $ mvn test

-To start the server, type in ...
+To run the server ...

   $ mvn compile exec:java

-To compile and run the indexer, type ...

-  $ mvn compile assembly:single

-  $ java -jar target/KorAP-krill-X.XX.jar
-    src/main/resources/korap.conf
-    src/test/resources/examples/

 ## Caveats